Fatih Sultan Mehmet Mosque

 The Fatih Sultan Mehmet Mosque (Xhamia e Sulltan Mehmet Fatihut), also known as the St. Stephen's Cathedral of Shkodër in Rozafa (Katedralja e Shën Shtjefnit në Rozafë, Ecclesia cathedralis Sancti Stephani de Scutaro), is a 13th-century former Roman Catholic cathedral and subsequently a former Islamic mosque, that was located within the Rozafa Castle near Shkodër, Albania.
 Partially destroyed in c.
-1967, the structure is in a partial ruinous state.
+1967, the structure is in a ruinous state.

 History

 As a cathedral

 The cathedral was built in the castle of Rozafa in the 13th century, and enlarged in the 14th and 15th centuries while being under Venice possession.
 In 1319 Don Andrea of Shkodër brought from Ragusa carpenters to assist in the renovation of the area of the church dedicated to the choir.
 Another renovation is mentioned in 1403 from the then captain general of Shkodër, who brought 5,000 tiles from Ragusa to use for the church's roof.

 The construction typology is similar to that used in the Ratac Abbey in Montenegro, built later, as well as with a church in Šas.
 It had a cella, covered by roof, as well as an altar distinguished by crossed vaults.
 The altar had the only window of the church.
 There are architectural elements of both Dominican and Franciscan orders in the cathedral.

 Close to the church was the bishop's house, which was documented since 1251.
 However, after the 1478-1479 Siege of Shkodra the bishop was not permitted to reside in the castle.